oracle/graal/docs/reference-manual/native-image/BuildBundles.md

 ## Capturing Environment Variables

-Before bundle support was added, all environment variables from the environment the native-image tool was started in, were visible to the image builder.
+Before bundle support was added, all environment variables from the environment the `native-image` tool was started in, were visible to the image builder.
 This approach does not work well with bundles and is even problematic for image building without bundles.
 Consider having an environment variable that holds sensitive information from your build machine.
-Due to native-images ability to run code at image build time that can create data that will be available at image-runtime it is very easy to build an image were you accidentally leak the contents of such variables into an image.
+Due to Native Image's ability to run code at image build time that can create data that will be available at image-runtime, it is very easy to build an image were you accidentally leak the contents of such variables into an image.

-Passing environment variables to native-image now requires explicit native image arguments.
+Passing environment variables to `native-image` now requires explicit arguments.

-Suppose a user wants to use environment variable (e.g. `KEY_STORAGE_PATH`) from the environment the native-image tool is invoked, in the static constructor of a class that is set to be initialized-at-build-time.
+Suppose a user wants to use environment variable (e.g. `KEY_STORAGE_PATH`) from the environment the `native-image` tool is invoked, in the static constructor of a class that is set to be initialized-at-build-time.
 To allow accessing the variable in the static constructor (with `java.lang.System.getenv`) option `-EKEY_STORAGE_PATH` needs to be passed to the builder.